-Leeds Arts University is committed to Equality, Diversity and Inclusion and has well developed policies which support this commitment.
+Leeds Arts University is committed to Equality, Diversity and Inclusion and has policies and development which support this commitment.

-Staff regularly receive training so that they understand their legal obligations and this is embedded in their day to day work.
-As part of these legal obligations we are publishing this data in response to our responsibilities under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 which require us to report on a number of metrics as of 31 March in a given year.
+As part of these legal obligations we are publishing this data in response to the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 which require us to report on a number of metrics as at 31 March in a given year.
 This is the University’s third report under the regulations.

 Under the regulations the gender pay gap is the difference between the average pay (expressed as both the mean and median) of men and women expressed as a percentage and should not be confused with equal pay.